Jean Casale

 Sous Lieutenant Jean Pie Hyacinthe Paul Jerome Casale, was a French World War I flying ace credited with thirteen aerial victories.
 He was one of the few aces that survived the entire course of fighter aviation in the war.

 Early life

 Jean Pie Hyacinthe Paul Jerome Casale, was born on 24 September 1893 in Olmeta-di-Tuda, Corsica.

 Early military service

 The marquis joined the military on 1 October 1913.
 He was posted to the 8eme Régiment de Chasseurs as an enlisted soldier.
 When World War I began, he requested transfer to aviation duty, with his reassignment coming after exactly one year of service.
 He received Pilot's Brevet No. 837 on 20 April 1915.
 One month later, on 20 May, he was assigned to 1er Groupe d'Aviation.
-He quickly moved on to Escadrille 8 as a pilot flying Maurice Farmans, as he was promoted to Caporal there on 5 June.
-His fellow pilots gave him the nickname of "Marquis de Monferrato", in reference of the italian city of Casale Monferrato, but Jean Casale never had any nobility title, nor any link with this italian city.
+He quickly moved on to Escadrille 8 (Squadron 8) as a pilot flying Maurice Farmans, as he was promoted to Caporal there on 5 June.
+His fellow pilots gave him the nickname of "Marquis de Monferrato", in reference of the Italian city of Casale Monferrato, but Jean Casale never had any nobility title, nor any link with this Italian city.